amajji/chat-interface-with-react-and-rag-from-scratch/README.md

 The system enables plugging any LLM for document retrieval and allows efficient search through a collection of documents.
 The project includes functionality for document processing and chunk management, stored in an SQLite database.

 ## :fire: Demo of the Dashboard
+1. Chat Tab

+    Purpose: Users can interact with the system by typing queries.

+    Backend Functionality: The backend uses the RAG pipeline to retrieve relevant document chunks from the uploaded files and generates answers based on the information.
 <p align="center">
 <img src="/assets/chat.PNG"  />
 </p>

+2. Uploaded Files Tab

+    Purpose: Users can upload documents, which will be processed, chunked, and stored in the backend for future retrieval.

+    Backend Functionality: The system handles file processing, chunking, and embedding generation to ensure efficient document retrieval when a user queries in the Chat tab.

 <p align="center">
 <img src="/assets/take_into_account.PNG"  />
 </p>